lshepard/LegoGPT/src/texture/README.md

 1. **FlashTex and blender-render-toolkit.** These are provided as Git submodules; install them with `git submodule update --init`.
-2. **Additional Python dependencies.** Run
-   `uv sync --extra build && uv sync --extra compile` to create a Python virtual environment with all dependencies installed.
+2. **A different set of Python dependencies,** defined in the `pyproject.toml` file in this directory. `cd` into this directory, then run `uv sync --extra build && uv sync --extra compile` to create a Python virtual environment with all dependencies installed.

 ---

 ### Textured LEGO Model Generation

-Given a LEGO LDR file and a text prompt as input, generate the UV texture for it.
+Given a LEGO LDR or txt file and a text prompt as input, generate the UV texture for it.

 ```zsh
 INPUT="./examples/chair.ldr"     # Input LDR file